come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 If your project succeeds, it will have hundreds of contributors.
 But in order to get there you will need to bootstrap with a strong and diverse team of core maintainers.
-They will take care of the bulk of the work, the fun and the boring parts, proposing and reviewing all the code of your shared project.
+They will take care of the bulk of the work, the fun and the boring parts, proposing and reviewing the code of your shared project.
 Together, you all need to have a strong knowledge of all of the points on this checklist.
 In addition to technical knowledge, look for a passion for cat hearding and a healthy workstyle, because, well, things will get complicated.